CianMRoche/CianMRoche.github.io/_pages/simplelens-how-it-works.md

 ## Quick start

-1. **Click the redshift axis** (the bar at the bottom left) to add an empty plane at that redshift.
-Planes can be dragged along the axis to reposition them.
+1. **Click the redshift axis** (bottom left) to add an empty plane.
+Drag existing plane markers to reposition them along the axis.
-2. **Toggle Lens and Src** in the plane header to control what clicking inside the panel creates.
-With only one active, clicks add that object type.
-With both active, a click adds a **hybrid object** — a co-located lens and source that move together as a single purple dot.
+2. **Pick a tool** using the L / S / H toolbar (or press 1 / 2 / 3): Lens (deflects light), Source (emits light), or Hybrid (both at once, shown as a purple dot).
-3. **Click inside a plane panel** to add an object at that position, or drag from empty space to place and position it in one motion.
-Click an existing marker to select it.
+3. **Click inside a plane panel** to place an object.
+Drag from an existing marker to move it.
+You can also drag objects directly in the main image panel.
-4. **Adjust parameters** in the Plane Controls panel.
-For regular objects, choose a profile and tune the sliders.
-For hybrid objects, collapsed sections for both lens and source controls appear.
+4. **Adjust parameters** in the Object Controls panel on the right.
+For hybrid objects, separate collapsible sections appear for the lens and source halves.
+The eye button excludes an object from the computation without deleting it.
 5. **The image panel** updates in real time.
-Press **C** to overlay critical curves and caustics.
-Use the eye button on any object to exclude it from the computation without deleting it.
-Use live or prorammatic recording features to make gifs or WebMs.
+Press C to overlay critical curves and caustics.
+Use the recording tab to save a PNG, WebM, or GIF.

 ---